C-DReAM

 For example:

-- Number of visible satellites
+• Number of visible satellites

-- C, I, SNR, SINR
+• C, I, SNR, SINR

-- Throughput, load, capacity
+• Throughput, load, capacity

-Want to simulate and optimize satellite systems in realistic scenarios?
+Want to optimize satellite systems through simulation?